 Finally, Apple has created its own leather wallet that easily snaps to the back of the iPhone 12 or a MagSafe-enabled case.
 Leather shell cases from Apple are also in the works.
 In other words, expect all future accessories from Apple to be MagSafe-enabled.

-Scosche has four new mounting systems that use Apple's MagSafe Wireless Charger, too.
+Other manufacturers like Scosche have new mounting systems that use Apple's MagSafe Wireless Charger, too.

-Aside from chargers, cases, sleeves, wallets, docks, and mounts, we suspect more MagSafe accessories will be on the way.
+Aside from chargers, cases, sleeves, wallets, docks, and mounts, more MagSafe accessories will be on the way.
 Stay tuned.